v1r7u/cloud_computing_old/demo_steps_docs/01-what-is-cloud_cloud-gui.md

     Note, some resources should be unique across the entire Azure Cloud, some - across your subscription only.

+    Note, during deployment you can get pre-generated ARM template.

 4. Show created resource

     Open created resource: